dat-ecosystem/comm-comm/README.md

 Currently, we have weekly online calls, in turns held by community members [Martin](https://github.com/martinheidegger) and [Diego](https://github.com/dpaez).
 If you have something that you want to talk about, open an issue with the meeting time and chat location.

+- **eastern-europe/asia/oceania**: <br/>
-As Martin is in Japan, he holds the calls between GMT 9:00 which should suite eastern-europe/asia/oceania.
+    As Martin is in Japan, he holds the calls between GMT 9:00 which should suite people from new zealand to europe.
+- **europe and the americas**: <br/>
     Diego's call are usually at GMT 18:00 which should suite the europe and the americas.

 [Community Calls](https://github.com/dat-land/comm-comm/issues?q=is%3Aissue+label%3Ameeting)